multisynq/physics-fountain/README.md

 Uses Multisynq key

 ## UI

+Click or tap to shoot

 Drag to spin

 Wheel to zoom in/out

-Click to shoot

-'r' - to reset original position
+Press 'r' - to reset original position

-'R' - to reset all uses to original position
+Press 'R' - to reset all users to original position